 It’s built by Dreamfoam, a sister company of Brooklyn Bedding, that is committed to providing excellent mattresses for those with tighter budgets.

 There are three layers of foam in this bed.
-The first is super soft and quilted to the cover for a plush finish, and the second and third are build to be body-conforming and responsive, so this bed should deliver a bit of bounce.
-The mattress is also available with three different firmness choices, a rarity in the budget-friendly mattress sector.
+The first is super soft and quilted to the cover for a plush finish, and the second and third are built to be body-conforming and responsive, so this bed should deliver a bit of bounce.

 What stands out?
 The mattress gets its name from three cooling features.
 The first is its breathable cotton cover, the second is its convoluted base that lets air flow through, and the third is a cooling gel that has been infused into a layer of specialty foam that is built to be breathable and similar to latex.